DeadlyAbyss/Spiking-PointCNN/README.md

-Official implement of "Spiking PointCNN:a converted spiking nural network under a flexable framework".
+Official implement of "Spiking PointCNN:a converted spiking neural network under a flexable framework".